trainman419/namniart.com/_posts/2014-02-16-path-planning.markdown

 Paths with starting angle 2

-The next steps here are to:
+My next steps will be to:
  * Find a solution for eliminating redundant motion primitives
  * Evaluate the coverage or effectiveness of the resulting primitives
  * Test out these motion primitives in simulation and on a real robot